fishdeity/iRO-Missing_Features_Additions/README.md

     - merge_gpf_into_data_grf.bat and rsumerge.exe is suggested to be kept there in case for future use again.

 # Changelog #
+- 2023 Jan 28:
+  - **card_enchant_prefixes.gpf** - Costume enchant stone box 18 enchants added.
+  - **resource_file_fixes.gpf** - Orcface_doram.spr files added to prevent Doram with orcface from crashing players.
 - 2023 Jan 19: **resource_file_fixes.gpf** - Removed unncessarry files since included already and added Jitterbug 2nd NPC next to that priest.
-- 2023 Jan 14: Big change, now there's a  new method.
-Note that old method still works with the .GPFs .
+- 2023 Jan 14: Big change, now there's a alternate method.
+Note that original method still works with the .GPFs .
 Thank you zyn for all this! <br>
   Changes:
   - Change extension of all .grf files to .gpf
   - Add rsu.merge (source: https://nn.ai4rei.net/dev/rotools/)